orrp/dblpify/README.md

 - [ ] Retain the formatting (e.g. spacing) of the original .bib file.
 - [ ] Improve the matching heuristic.
 - [ ] Wrap the tool in a browser extension so it can be used directly from Overleaf.

-## License

-`dblpify` is available under the MIT license.
-See the LICENSE file for more info.